inrage/simple-cf7-conditional/readme.txt

 The plugin is designed to work alongside other CF7 extensions.
 However, we recommend testing with your specific setup.

-= Is there a Pro version? =

-Currently, this is a free plugin with all features included.
-Future premium features may be considered based on user feedback.

 == Changelog ==

 = 1.0.0 - 2025-01-25 =